EugeniyKiyashko/DevExtreme-dxDemos/demos/PivotGrid - Excel Export Enhancements.md

 # The Problem

-The [current PivotGrid export implementation](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/export/) is limited and does not allow you to customize Excel files in the following ways:
+The [previos PivotGrid export implementation](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/export/) is limited and does not allow you to customize Excel files in the following ways:

-- customize cells appearence
+- customize cells (appearence, format, value)
-- add a custom header and footer
+- customize the workbooks and worksheets (add headers, footers, comments, customize page orientation and so on)
-- use custom cells format
+- use custom formats
 - export the Fields Panel
-- add new worksheets
-- work with comments and notes
-- customize the workbook or worksheet
 - export several widgets into one file
+- display load indicator
-- protect files
+- protect cells and sheets

 # The Proposed Solution